EtienneLnr/StatApp_ENSAE/README.md

-# StatApp_ENSAE: few-Shot Learning for Time Series Classification in the Energy Domain
+# StatApp ENSAE: Few-Shot Learning for Time Series Classification in the Energy Domain

 ## Project Description